-The Town of Huntsville lifted the State of Emergency on May 1 as river flows and lake water levels within the Huntsville and Port Sydney area steadily decrease, according to a news release from the town.
+The Town of Huntsville lifted the State of Emergency on May 1 as river flows and lake water levels within the Huntsville and Port Sydney area steadily decrease.

 Huntsville lakes have dropped 15 centimetres in the last 24 hours while Mary Lake has dropped 7 centimetres and river flows have declined.
 Officials are anticipating a steady decrease as water makes its way through the system and they will continue to monitor conditions.
 A temporary sandbag drop-off has been set up at Madill Yard (169 Madill Church Road, Huntsville) Monday to Friday from 8:30 a.m. to 4:30 p.m. to assist Huntsville residents with sandbag disposal.
 The town wants to remind residents that sandbags are considered contaminated waste and proper disposal procedure should be followed.